bencz/python-jit/notes/design.md

 ### Function and class model

-nemesys doesn't have multiple inheritance yet.
+pyjit doesn't have multiple inheritance yet.

 Every function and class has a unique ID that identifies it.
 These IDs share the same space.
 The `__init__` function for a class has a function ID equal to the class' ID, but otherwise, no function may have the same ID as a class.